Lin8x/puzz1e/README.md

 Its not Base64

-{Hash} Comment Section of 3301 by Lemino
+{Hash} Comment Section of 3301 by Lemino.
+Look for date, and the username I gave you.

 Replace W with S, google it if you have to; its a communication tool, then login.